lilyinstarlight/MCP/README.md

 Make sure you have the dependencies and try again.

 ### The web interface is very buggy!
-Quit using Internet Explorer 8.
+Please open an issue on [GitHub](https://github.com/fkmclane/MCP/issues).

 ### The scripting library crashes!
 Make sure it is running with Python 3.
-If it is, please report the crash and error log at [GitHub](https://github.com/fkmclane/MCP/issues).
+If it is, please report the crash and error log on [GitHub](https://github.com/fkmclane/MCP/issues).

 ### None of it works!
 Make sure you installed the package with Python 3 and started the daemon properly.
+If you did, please report the crash and MCP log on [GitHub](https://github.com/fkmclane/MCP/issues).